paulieguk/LDW-JUN22/Content/Instructions-007.md

 - Notice the Website Name based on the information you suppled in the parameter for the template
 - Copy the Web App URL and paste into a local browser to confirm the Website loads the default Webpage.
 - Close the WebSite.
 - The template also had an Output parameter.
-Edit the instructions for the running lab and try to find the @lab variable for the output parameter.
+Edit the instructions for the **AzureWebApp** Lab Profile from the Burger Menu while the lab is running lab and try to find the **@lab** variable for the output parameter.

 - [] This completes the activities for Lab 4 please let your instructor know that you have completed Lab 5